Summer Camp Is Over

 Today is our last day in Johannesburg, and we’re leaving with a much better picture of “doing business in South Africa” especially after our two visits today, both to multinational corporations.

-The first was to Anglo Ashanti Gold, the first South African company to be listed on the New York stock exchange, and the third largest gold mining company in the world.
+The first was to Anglo Ashanti Gold, the first South African company to be listed on the New York Stock Exchange, and the third largest gold mining company in the world.
 That seemed appropriate because more than half of the gold mined in history has come from South Africa.
 It seemed appropriate for another reason as well—the importance of mining in opening up Africa.
-The discovery of diamonds at Kimberly and the Witwatersrand gold in 1886 were drivers in the colonial expansion into the continent of South Africa.
+The discovery of diamonds at Kimberley and the Witwatersrand gold in 1886 were drivers in the colonial expansion into the continent of South Africa.
 Johannesburg really owes its birth to the Gold Rush.
 And mining has become a major employer in South Africa, affecting housing, race relations, and South Africa’s place in the world.

 The current company is fairly recent, having been born in a merger between Ashanti Goldfields and Anglo American.
 The professor leading the tour told me that the roots go back to a joint venture early in the 20th century between a South African named Oppenheimer and JP Morgan.
 That branch went off to become Anglo American, a company that deals with a variety of mining operations (copper and platinum, for example), while AngloAshanti is only as good as gold.